pawagit/pawa-svg-repo/README.md

 # pawa-svg-repo
-svg icons, thumbnails, defs and snippets.
-Expressions for data driven SVG images in Appsheet included where available
+Collection of SVG icons, thumbnails, defs and snippets created over time.

+Expressions for data driven SVG images in Appsheet are included where available.

+## Examples

 ### Parent Progress and Number of children + Status
 <img src="./01_examples/icon_progress_status_overdue.svg">